President and CEO

 Harvard University, University of Michigan, Spelman College

-In her role at United Way, Dr. Hudson has begun to develop and initiate programs to improve the lives of children and families in Southeastern Michigan.
-Dr. Hudson believes strongly in the power of collective impact and in the importance of public-private partnerships to solve societal issues and inequity.
-Since her tenure at United Way, she has cultivated relationships in Southeastern Michigan to do just that.
-Dr. Hudson is purposefully and intentionally leading the 100-plus-year-old organization in a direction that places an emphasis on listening to the community and addressing its greatest needs.
+Dr. Hudson believes in the power of collective impact and in the importance of public-private partnerships to solve societal issues and inequity.
+She is purposefully and intentionally leading her 100-plus-year-old organization in a direction that places an emphasis on listening to the community and addressing its greatest needs and improving the lives of children and families in her region.

 Dr. Hudson's academic achievements include a doctorate from Harvard University in Urban Superintendency, a master's degree in education from Harvard University, and a master’s degree in curriculum development from the University of Michigan.
 Her undergraduate degree in child development is from Spelman College.